johnhyde/island/03 one fine gay.md

 [J; 842 words]

 His mind raced.
 His mind started figuratively playing Mario Kart,[^kart] attempting to sift through an avalanche of theories that fell toward his mind as he groped about in different directions.
 Maybe this was the work of The Martini Killer, a hot new serial killer making a striking double-debut.
 Mayhaps the very concept of a Martini was becoming more fatal, lashing out.
 Peradventure one of these deaths was inspired by the other...
 Mai’s body had seemed fresh, so it was possible her killer had heard of the schmuck getting struck and figured that was as good a murder theme as any.
-But perchance[@ I can just say perchance if you can! ~J] there was a closer connection, or none at all!
+But perchance[@ You can't just say perchance[$ this is an in-joke reference to Phil Jamesson's Mario "paper"] ~M][@ I can just say perchance if you can! ~J] there was a closer connection, or none at all!
 Could be that some group was carrying out coordinated attacks with martini glasses as their calling card, their identifying item, their typical tip-off, their—

 His mind’s Mario and his kart stopped in their tracks.
 He’d been wasting time thinking about the case when he should have been rambling about with no apparent purpose, doing whatever felt right!
 He anxiously turned his attention back to the Track, trying to focus in that fuzzy way on the general vibe rather than anything specific.
 It took a very particular frame of mind to stay On Track, but Thomas was experienced.
 After a moment, he smiled.
 A Delta.